Use your experience in intellectual property to become a judge

 Who can apply

-To apply you’ll need at least 5 years post-qualification experience as a:
+To apply you’ll need at least five years' post-qualification experience as a:

 - Solicitor or barrister in England, Wales and Northern Ireland or